ovh/docs/pages/web/ssl-gateway/use_ssl_gateway/guide.en-gb.md

 > [!primary]
 >
-> If you list several IP/PORT addresses, your SSL Gateway will distribute the traffic load with the Round Robin system.
-For more information on the Round Robin DNS.
+> If you list several IP/PORT addresses, your SSL Gateway will distribute the traffic load with the Round Robin DNS system.
 >

-- Select your choice, then click `Add`{.action} to validate.
+Select your choice, then click `Add`{.action} to validate.

 ![add advanced IP/PORT (internal)](images/15.PNG){.thumbnail}